Welcome to today's edition of the Rush 24-7 podcast.

 And that's what is the foundation of the economic crisis that we're in.

-And the very people who caused it are giving themselves standing ovations for creating a financial regulatory reform, but the very people that caused it, and the very people that investigated what went wrong.
+And the very people who caused it are giving themselves standing ovations for creating a financial regulatory reform.

-Except they didn't investigate themselves naturally.
+Except they didn't investigate themselves, naturally.

 So here we are.

-I'm not talking about people who took out a loan and never intended to pay it back.
+I was not talking about people who took out a loan and never intended to pay it back.

 I was talking about politicians yesterday.